-This guide will provide students with the key information that they need about the university’s response to COVID-19.
+This guide provides students with key information about the university’s response to COVID-19.
 Please continue to check this page as it will be updated as more information and resources become available.

-All university faculty, staff and students participating in any on-campus activities are required to participate in the on-campus COVID-19 testing program.
+All university students, faculty and staff participating in any on-campus activities are required to participate in the on-campus COVID-19 testing program.

 You can show your Building Access in two ways: